 This school is awesome!
 I have a first grader at Paseo del Rey and she rates the school as a 10/10 every day.
 She has an awesome first grade teacher she has a class full of friends enjoys the variety of after school class such as cooking and rock star.
 She is constantly making connections to what she has learned in school to real life situations.
 We feel blessed to be here.

 Paseo Del Rey Natural Science Magnet is a public elementary school in Los Angeles.
 The principal of Paseo Del Rey Natural Science Magnet is Jennifer Theodore-Sullivan.
-514 students go to Paseo Del Rey Natural Science Magnet and identify primarily as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-10% of the Paseo Del Rey Natural Science Magnet students have "limited English proficiency."
-46% of the 514 students here are paying reduced lunch prices.
+514 children attend Paseo Del Rey Natural Science Magnet and identify mostly as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+10% of the Paseo Del Rey Natural Science Magnet students are "limited in English proficiency."
+46% of the 514 students here get reduced lunch prices.
 The ratio of students to teachers at Paseo Del Rey Natural Science Magnet is 19:1.
 St. Anastasia Catholic School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 - Theater drama

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||46%||75%|

 |Limited English proficiency||10%||32%|